-Anstaff Bank is a brick-and-mortar bank, with 12 total branches in Arkansas.
-With mobile and web apps, Anstaff Bank makes account access straightforward, even on the go.
-Anstaff Bank's online and mobile banking platforms get moderate feedback from customers.
-Out of 46 ratings on iOS and Android platforms, the Anstaff Bank mobile app rates a 3.6 out of 5 (compared to the national average of 3.8).
-Anstaff Bank's mobile app allows you to manage your bank accounts by checking account balances, sending and receiving funds and reaching support representatives.
-Anstaff Bank receives an exceptional consumer satisfaction rating based on relatively few consumer complaints registered with the Consumer Financial Protection Bureau (CFPB), a government financial agency that protects consumers in the financial sector.
+Anstaff Bank is a brick-and-mortar bank, with 12 total bank locations in Arkansas.
+It also offers access to mobile and web apps for a simple mobile-banking experience.
+Anstaff Bank's online and mobile banking platforms receive moderate scores from customers.
+The Anstaff Bank mobile app scored a 3.6 out of 5 (out of 46 reviews on Apple and Android) compared to the national average of 3.8.
+Anstaff Bank's mobile app allows you to manage your funds by monitoring current statements, transferring money and reaching support representatives.
+Anstaff Bank gets an excellent consumer satisfaction score due to relatively few consumer complaints registered with the Consumer Financial Protection Bureau (CFPB), a government-backed consumer protection agency.

 Anstaff Bank is a medium-size bank with $606 million in assets as well as deposits totaling $525 million.
-Anstaff Bank's Texas Ratio is 2.97%, indicating a low chance of failure.
+Anstaff Bank's Texas Ratio is 2.97%, denoting that the bank is in outstanding financial health and far from failure.
 Additionally, Anstaff Bank is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 Texas Ratio Analysis

 The Texas Ratio, a measure of a "bad assets" against available capital, can provide an early warning sign of bank failure.
 A low ratio indicates smaller chance of failure; a higher ratio suggests greater risk.Back to Overview

 Compare Anstaff Bank to Other Competitive Offers

 |Product||Current Terms and Rates||Minimum Balance for APY|